GODKINGDEATHLORD/ops-reading-notes/ops-201/User_Setup.md

 *Put links and diagrams here*
 ## 9. Revision History:

 Originally I was going to use jumpcloud, but it is a paid service so that wouldnt work.
-I then tried another cloud user provisioning service ( IBM ) , but all of them are mostly paid services
+I then tried another cloud user provisioning service ( IBM ) , but all of them are mostly paid servicesName